 June 4th, 2011:

-At the 2011 Relay For Life in Newtown, three Sandy Hook students carry a banner emblazoned with the school’s motto.
+At the 2011 Relay For Life in Newtown, three Sandy Hook students proudly carry a banner emblazoned with the school’s motto.

 June 14th, 2011: